calcinai/tvheadend-nz-icons/README.md

     git clone git@github.com:calcinai/tvheadend-nz-icons.git --recurse-submodules --shallow-submodules --depth=1

-Configure TVheadend to look in the icons directoy for the symlinks by setting the channel icon path to something like `file:///home/hts/tvheadend-nz-icons/icons/%c`
+Configure TVheadend to look in the icons directoy for the symlinks by setting the channel icon path to something like `file:///home/hts/tvheadend-nz-icons/icons/%c`, and the channel icon name scheme to `All lower-case`

 ### Acknowledgments